 Health Benefits and A Better High – Cannabis plants that are meticulously cared for will naturally have a higher cannabinoid content and a more varied terpene profile.
 Therefore, you are more likely to reap the numerous health benefits of cannabis when smoking high-quality buds.
 Additionally, if you want a more intense high, top-shelf flower is more likely to offer THC percentages over 30.

-Reduced Contamination – Cannabis plants that are poorly grown, harvested, cured, or stored will not reach their fullest potential and may not provide the benefits you are after.
+Reduced Contamination – Cannabis plants poorly grown, harvested, cured, or stored will not reach their fullest potential and may not provide the benefits you are after.
 Inferior buds are also more likely to be contaminated with impurities, such as pesticides, spider mites, and mold, which could have adverse side effects if consumed.
 Clean flower is especially important when considering cannabis for medicinal use.

 Longer Shelf Life – Poor quality buds tend to deteriorate quickly.
 They often dry out and lose their potency and flavor.
 However, properly grown and cured flower will naturally have a long shelf life, allowing you to consume it more slowly.